SalmaAlassal/BeRoot/git/git.md

 # `git fetch` Command

-`git fetch` gathers any commits from the target branch that do not exist in the current branch and stores them in your local repository.
+`git fetch` gathers any commits from the target branch that do not exist in the current branch and stores them in your **local repository** (not the working directory).
 However, it does not merge them with your current branch.
 This is particularly useful if you need to keep your repository up to date, but are working on something that might break if you update your files.
-To integrate the commits into your current branch, you must use `git merge` afterwards.
+To integrate the commits into your current branch, you must use `git merge origin/<branch name>` afterwards.

+> `git fetch` simply updates your `.git` folder with the packed data.
+It does not update your working directory only the internal `.git` folder.

 # Pull vs Fetch